InkaK07/data-analysis-projects/README.md

 # data-analysis-projects
-So far for my Jupyter notebook projects
+so far for my Jupyter notebook projects